 Content is king…but you only need about half of it.
 Users have minimal attention spans and will skim everything.
 No longer are people reading long paragraphs of info, or investing the time to dive deep into every site.
 With more and more options, more market saturation, and faster technology, users have become impatient.
 The solution is to show them exactly what then need, when they need it.
 The more it feels like instant gratification or quick answers, the better.
 The rest of the information can remain hidden until requested, or placed on another page specific to that content.

 What we can learn from these steps is that it’s all about the user experience.
 What do you want your audience to do, what do they want to see and how can you meet their needs.
-Keep your audience in mind and your website design will work itself out.
+Keep your audience in mind and you’ll create a successful website.
 If you need help designing your site, from those that have spent hundreds of hours becoming website design experts, give us a shout.